anka-raab/DLabAnalyzer/README.md

 # DLabAnalyzer
-A GUI to analyze HHG spectra
+A program to analyze HHG spectra